The 12 Best Things to Do in Munich, Germany

 The River Isar is a bit more than just a river to Munich.

-It’s a bit of a recreational hotspot.
+It’s a recreational hotspot.

 But suppose you’re not interested in getting in or on the water.